Dan has been working at Perfect Sense since August 2010.

 Attention to detail is so important.
 It doesn't take much to make software not function correctly.
 Just a single character can be the difference that causes something to work incorrectly.
 As a software engineer you must be detail oriented.
 You also must love solving problems.
 Lastly, you have to stay focused on the problem you are trying to solve without losing sight of the end user and ensuring that their experience is as easy as possible.

 Over the past eight years, you've seen Brightspot evolve into its current state.
-What have been some of the most significant improvements to the platform and what are you excited about that is on the horizon in 2019?
+What have been some of the most significant improvements to the platform and what are you excited about in 2019?

 The number one improvement is the underlying data framework called Dari.
 It is definitely an underappreciated part of the platform, but is so unique and core to what Brightspot has become.
 Also, watching the UI evolve from version 1.0 to 4.0 demonstrates the incredible growth of the platform over the past decade.
 I recently looked through a presentation that showed the evolution of the UI and it's pretty remarkable.